 IP address / domain name

 Depending on the deployment of a resource, either in the cloud or in a vehicle, they will have a domain name or an IP address, respectively.
 A client is expected to obtain this part of the authority component via an interaction with the ecosystem manager.
-The details of this interaction is out of scope for this specification.
+The details of this interaction are out of scope for this specification.

 Port number